redis/redis-doc/docs/install/install-redisinsight/install-on-aws.md

 ```bash
 docker run -d --name redisinsight -p 5540:5540 redis/redisinsight:latest
 ```
-2. If you want to persist your RedisInsight data, attach the Docker volume to the `/data` path.
+2. If you want to persist your RedisInsight data, first attach the Docker volume to the `/data` path and then run the following command:

 ```bash
 docker run -d --name redisinsight -p 5540:5540 redis/redisinsight:latest -v redisinsight:/data